n

 main()

-We will try to find if we can make all possible sums, with every combination of coins, to populate the array dp[TotalDenominations][Total+1]
+We will try to find if we can make all possible sums, with every combination of coins, to populate the array dp[TotalDenominations][Total+1].

-(0<= t <= Total) and for every possible coin index (0 <= index < denominations.length), we have two options:
+So for every possible total t (0<= t <= Total) and for every possible coin index (0 <= index < denominations.length), we have two options:

 Finally, to find the total combinations, we will add both the above two values: